Neyen108/cross-blog-backend/README.md

-# A Docker enabled Nodejs/Typescript MongoDB REST API
+# CrossBlog 🔀 Backend `work-in-progress`

-A project to create a Docker enabled Nodejs/Typescript MongoDB REST API which can act as a boilerplate/template.
+This repository houses a Docker enabled Nodejs/Typescript MongoDB backend for a personal project of mine - `CrossBlog 🔀`

-The project follows REST Principles and Folder structure alongwith some basic Tests.
+The project follows REST Principles and Folder structure, alongwith some basic Tests.

+# What is CrossBlog 🔀
+CrossBlog 🔀 is my personal Blog management system/dashboard.
+CrossBlog is made to actualize the idea of - `write once, post everywhere`

+Often times, bloggers/writers write blog posts on one platform.
+- They promote the blog post as they usually would.
+- A few days or a week later, when traffic is dying down, they syndicate the post or crosspost on Medium, or Dev.to, or Hashnode.

+Anyone who has done it before can tell you, it’s tedious and somewhat annoying to do.
+Part of the reason for this is that the respective blogging platforms don’t make it easy to import robust content automatically.
+You have to go through and copy-and-paste everything, format it using their tools, and generally reconstruct the entire post every time.

 # Quick Start Guide